 ACAM2000 vaccine was developed to be a licensed smallpox vaccine manufactured using modern cell-culture techniques complying with current Good Manufacturing Practice standards.
 Production of first-generation vaccines ceased in the early 1980s following a successful smallpox vaccination campaign by the World Health Organization that led to the declared eradication of smallpox in 1980.

-Today, ACAM2000 vaccine is the primary smallpox vaccine for use in a bioterrorism emergency and forms the majority of the U.S. Government's smallpox vaccine stockpile.
-Sanofi Pasteur Biologics, LLC has supplied more than 196 million doses of ACAM2000 vaccine to the US Government for its Strategic National Stockpile.
+Today, ACAM2000 vaccine is the primary smallpox vaccine designated for use in a bioterrorism emergency and forms the majority of the U.S. Government's smallpox vaccine stockpile.
+Sanofi Pasteur Biologics, LLC has supplied more than 200 million doses of ACAM2000 vaccine to the US Government for its Strategic National Stockpile.
 Sanofi Pasteur Biologics, LLC has also supplied ACAM2000 vaccine under an FDA Investigational New Drug application to several other governments around the world.

 Important Safety Information

 • Suspected cases of myocarditis and/or pericarditis have been observed in

 These risks are increased in vaccines with the following conditions and may

 • Cardiac disease or a history of cardiac disease